 Politically, the country and the region were convulsed by Brexit discussions.
 Virtually no British academics supported Brexit.
 We tend to be international in outlook, and anti- or certainly less nationalist than many.
 I found myself on my own at home, listening to Radio 4 and the evening roundup of news from Westminster, shouting with disbelief in the kitchen and into the woodland behind the house.
 It was truly unbelievable; the Conservative party betrayals, Machiavellian political manoeuvres, the abject failure of the opposition Labour Party to commit to a pro-Europe stance or a second referendum, and the continual trotting out of Brexit being the ‘will of the people’ – as if the majority of voters and non-voters had made a rational decision and had a clue at the time about multi-layered governance or economic realities and trade imbalances.
 The conflation between Conservative party politics, as they still selfishly seek to make sure they are electable, and the life-and nation-changing Brexit decision, is agonising.
 As I write, there has been no advancement of the UK leaving the EU, the only credible plan having been formulated by Theresa May who is no longer Prime Minister, ousted by her own party, with her deal rejected three times in the Commons.
 Brussels has dug its heels in.
 The virulent ‘leavers’ like Boris Johnson – now Prime Minister and an untrustworthy erratic right wing nationalist who just suspended parliament to avoid dissent – and Naab, I have no time for at all.
 I have no faith that the UK will survive fine without the EU, and the economists tell us it will not.
 Symbolically, the efforts to leave the EU and claim ‘sovereignty’ appear to me to be, in reality, xenophobic nationalism, and the referendum in 2016 saw many voting ‘out’ only because they were opposed to David Cameron’s form of conservatism and the poor living conditions they were suffering under Austerity.
 Many of these being working class people without any or with few ties to continental Europe.
 They made their vote for Brexit one of protest about existing conditions in the UK, which were particularly bad outside the major metropolitan areas [which all voted to Remain] and certainly across much of Northern England.
 [However in numerical terms, Brexit was won by older and richer Southerners, Prof. Danny Dorling suggests]

 As a student of New Caledonian politics in the francophone Pacific, I knew something about referendums on independence.
-These islands have three chances to vote on full independence, not just one [the first vote in 2018 resulted in a decision to remain with France, but by quite a small margin].
+These islands have three chances to vote on full independence from France, not just one [the first vote in 2018 resulted in a decision to remain with France, but by quite a small margin].
 This is clearly what the UK needed – more than one try, or a different flagfall percentage.
-In sum, being in a small city with a strong regional identity and quite a considerable Brexit vote [remember, Lancaster voted Remain but just, Morecambe the other way round] gave me an appreciation of political events that I would not have got in London or the economically dominant South East.
+In sum, being in a small city with a strong regional identity and quite a considerable Brexit vote [Lancaster city probably voted Remain but just, although lumped in with Fleetwood – constituency vote was 51% leave, but Morecambe and Lundesdale 58% leave] gave me an appreciation of political events that I would not have got in London or the economically dominant South East.
 It also made me resentful.
 I got to hear long diatribes about Europe and what it was costing Britain – from people who had scarcely been across the Channel.
 Claims of ‘immigrants’ taking jobs, must have referred to the small numbers of Polish, Eastern Europeans including Albanians and Romanians, Turks, and others who have settled in the region (in the last census, Lancaster had around 8-9% born outside the UK, but that would include Ireland and other Northern Europeans and some transitory students).
 There were 2 Polish shops in Lancaster, then 1 by 2018 [perhaps reflecting departures].
 This was not a region of mass immigration.
 So none of the rants made much sense to me.
 There were, anyway, few jobs in the region that a recent immigrant could take.

 My wife and I attended, at various times, adult education classes in French, and choirs, opening up new avenues.
 No complaints there, and we made some friends along the way.
 We also visited my wife’s relatives, in Bridlington, York and the south east, and entertained a few visitors, one of whom, her cousin, took to Lancaster and came several times.
 But in late 2018 my small family had left again for good, and gone back to Melbourne.
 My son wanted to complete high school in Australia where the majority of his friends were, and my wife had had enough of the cold and wet winters [they really got her down], and could not find any work.
 They do not do ‘spousal hires’ in UK universities, at least not at Lancaster.
 The reasoning is that the country is small enough to find work elsewhere.
 But in reality Lancaster was too far from major sources of jobs except Manchester, and she had tried three times in my Department for positions where she was extremely well qualified, but was unsuccessful, for unknown reasons.
 This is the reason some universities, in the US for example, offer meaningful assistance to spouses and partners looking for work.
 But maybe that is only for the ‘superstars’ in the UK.
 Finally I decided in early 2019, with all of this going on, I would return to Melbourne, taking a demotion to do so – a highly unusual thing among academics, who almost universally aim for promotions to full professor if they possibly can – the top position symbolically and in terms of pay and stability.
 I am not expecting any sympathy here, but ‘job vs. family’ decisions can be hard.